SanjayMarreddi/Emotion-Investigator/README.md

 - If you go to your repository on GitHub, you'll see a Compare & pull request button.
 Click on that button.
 - Now describe the changes you made and submit the `pull request`.
 - Wait for the Maintainers to review :)

+### Any type of Contributions like Pull Requests, Issues are always welcomed ! :tada: